 "Get ready to embark on an epic adventure to Everest Base Camp with Nepal Spirit Adventure.
 Let the Himalayas mesmerize you and leave an indelible mark on your soul."

-Arrive Kathmandu, Airport pickup Transfer to Hotel
+Your Kathmandu Arrival, Airport pickup Transfer to Hotel

 Max.
 Altitude